2026-03-12 by Chris

 Most flow builders execute your logic once and move on.
 RGS rebuilds the entire sequence every time your data changes.

 Wanderer is a new kind of flow builder, and at its heart is a technology called RGS – Reactive Graph Sequencing.
-It solves a problem that's been hiding in plain sight: workflows that need to adapt in real-time, not just react to events.
+It solves a problem hiding in plain sight: workflows that need to adapt in real-time, not just react to events.

 That's graph sequencing.
 But what makes it reactive?

 When a state changes, the graph doesn't just trigger the next node.
 It re-traverses the entire graph and generates a new sequence based on the updated data.
+The graph continuously adapts, collapsing into different execution paths as your data evolves.

-Imagine you're building a chatbot for an e-commerce store using Wanderer.
-A customer is configuring a custom skateboard deck.
-They've answered five questions about graphics, size, and wheels.
+Imagine a chatbot for an e-commerce store.
+A customer is configuring a custom skateboard deck and has answered five questions about graphics, size, and wheels.
+Then an API call comes in: the deck just went out of stock.

 "Sorry, the skateboard deck you're configuring just went out of stock.
 Can I help you with something else?"

-Most automation tools are event-driven: Something happens → trigger a workflow → execute a sequence → done.
+Most automation tools are event-driven: something happens → trigger a workflow → execute a sequence → done.

-RGS is state-driven: The graph continuously evaluates the current state and generates the appropriate sequence.
+RGS is state-driven: the graph continuously evaluates current state and generates the appropriate sequence.
 When state changes, the sequence changes.
+This enables new categories of workflows:

 Because RGS handles both forward sequencing (what happens next) and retroactive adaptation (what should have happened), it opens up use cases that other tools struggle with: